Douwe de Graaf: Biography

 He started rowing in 2013 at St Paul's School, London, where his older brother was a member of the men’s eight.
 He attended Harvard University in the United States, and later studied for an MPhil in Finance and Economics at St Edmund's College, Cambridge.

 He was a medalist at the World Junior Rowing Championships and was a gold medalist in the men’s pair, alongside Calvin Tarczy, at the 2021 World Rowing U23 Championships in the Czech Republic.

 In 2024, he was a member of the Leander Club crew which set a new course record at the Head of the River Race on the River Thames.
 He won the Men’s pairs at the GB Trails alongside George Bourne in February 2025.
-He was a member of the winning Cambridge boat at the 2025 Varsity Boat Race.
+Representing St Edmund's College Boat Club, he was a member of the winning Cambridge boat at the 2025 Varsity Boat Race.
 He was a gold medalist at the 2025 World Rowing Championships in the coxless four in Shanghai, in September 2025, alongside Bourne, Dan Graham and James Robson.